-The following credit requirements shall be met before a student is promoted:
+Beginning with the incoming freshman class of 2007-08, the following credit requirements shall be met before a student is promoted:

-- To be classified as a sophomore, a student shall have earned at least 6 credits. - ✤ To be classified as a junior, a student shall have earned at least 12 credits.
+- 1. To be classified a sophomore, a student shall have earned at least 6 credits. - 2.
+To be classified a junior, a student shall have earned at least 12 credits.